djianpost/youtube-negativity/index.md

 ---

 _Hey!
 I'm Alice, a lazy YouTuber and I want to become famous.
 I've heard that making negative videos helps because they are more engaging.
+But I'm not sure.
 Can you tell me if it's a good strategy?_

+Hey Alice!
+Let us look at YouTube videos from 2019.
+We use

+_Ok, but _

+regression

+_That's great, I'll make positive/negative videos.
+But what shall I speak about?
+Tell me more about what those successful negative videos talk about._

+wordclouds

+_Can you be more precise?
+What are the topics?_

+topic extraction

+_channel evolution_

+channel evolution

+_But in the end, is negativity really a good way to make success?_

+explanations about the size of the effect

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.